 In certain situations, the stillbirth can be registered by:

-- If married any relative of the mother or father (if they are married) with knowledge of the stillbirth
+- a relative of the father (if the parents are married)

-When the registration is complete, the Registrar will issue a certificate of Registration of Stillbirth, which should be given to the person in charge of the cemetery or crematorium.
+We will issue a certificate of registration which you should give to the person in charge of the cemetery or crematorium.